hindman/optopus/README.md

 In addition to having an insufficiently powerful grammatical foundation, existing argument parsers tend to be inflexible in their design and thus not open to very much customization.
-Two areas are particularly noteworthy:
+Two areas are particularly noteworthy.

 **Help and error text**.
 Most libraries offer only limited control over the formatting, arrangement, and style of help and error text.
 Argparse, for